-  Decent enough, Ryan Fitzpatrick will be given the opportunity to show what he is capable of in his absence.
+Ryan Fitzpatrick will be given the opportunity to show what he is capable of in Jamies Winston absence.
 Receiver Mike Evans is going into similar direct since he has great physics however his work ethic is a question mark.
-Evans will start across from DeSean Jackson and this duo doesn't seem to be working fine.
-The Buccaneers have some young guys to work around.

 The club failed to bring some huge names in the offensive line, however, no doubt that the Buccaneers have improved the situation with the defensive line.
-Defensive linemen is the position where they improved the most since they got first-rounder Vita Vea from Washington.
-He will be a nice complement to Gerald McCoy, while newly obtained Beau Allen will also add great depth at that position.
+Newly obtained Beau Allen will also add great depth at that position.

 New Orleans Saints

-Running game will depend a lot of Alvin Kamara again who impressed a lot in the previous season, scoring a total of thirteen touchdowns.
-He is one of the most dynamic players in the entire NFL, while the coach said he plans to involve Kamara even more - so that should be a plus thing.
-Zach Strief retired in the offseason, however, the Saints still have two great edge blockers - Terron Armstead and second-year Ryan Ramczyk.
+Running game will depend a lot of Alvin Kamara again who impressed a lot scoring a total of thirteen touchdowns.
+He is one of the most dynamic players in the entire NFL, while the coach said he plans to involve Kamara even more.

-Right guard Larry Warford seems fine, however, left option Andrus Peat and center Max Unger have both struggled a lot in the previous season.
-The Saints have improved their passing roster, as they signed Cameron Meredith as a free agent.
-He tore up his knee in the preseason of the previous year and it's to be seen if he is healthy enough to lead the Saints.
-Michael Thomas remains one of most talented and quality receivers in the NFL.
+The Saints have improved their passing roster, as they signed Cameron Meredith as a free agent, while Michael Thomas remains one of most talented and quality receivers in the NFL.

 San Francisco 49ers

-Richard Sherman who was signed from the Seahawks expects to be ready for the new season after torn Achilles in the previous season.
+Richard Sherman who was signed from the Seahawks expects to be ready for the new season after torn Achilles.
 He is set to start across Ahkello Witherspoon, a third-round pick in 2017 as he showed decent potential in the rookie season.
-They also lost important defensive back since Eric Reid went as a free agent.
-Adrian Colbert is expected to replace him and is set to start next to Jaquinski Tartt one of better safeties in the division.
+They lost important defensive back Eric Reid.
+Adrian Colbert is expected to replace him and is set to start next to Jaquinski Tartt.

 Los Angeles Rams

-The Rams made some really decent signings in the defense this offseason.
-The biggest name would be defensive tackle Ndamukong Suh who came from Miami Dolphins.
-He could combine with Aaron Donald, probably one of the best players in the NFL right now, while Michael Brockers isn't that far either.
-All three players are very talented and it seems that the Rams have improved strongly on those positions.
+The Rams made some decent signings in the defence.
+The biggest name would be Ndamukong Suh who came from Miami Dolphins.
+He could combine with Aaron Donald, probably one of the best players in the NFL right now.
+Both are very talented and it seems that the Rams have improved strongly on those positions.

 Neither Samson Ebukam or Ogbo Okoronkwo (their fifth-round rookie) look any better.
 Inside linebacker is a bit problematic position as well.
 Alec Ogletree was traded to the NY Giants and no re-inforcement came.
 Mark Barron and Corey Littleton seem like mediocre players.

 The management inside the Cardinals was desperate to find the real quarterback for the new season and it seems that they have overpaid Sam Bradford this time.
-He didn't play much in the previous season and its a huge question mark for the new one.
-He is good when healthy, but his fitness is very doubtful.
-The Cardinals have also drafted Josh Rosen knowing that Bradford might not be the most reliable link.
+They also drafted Josh Rosen knowing that Bradford might not be the most reliable link.

-The Seahawks suffered huge changes in the defensive line this offseason.
+The Seahawks suffered huge changes in the defensive line.
 Richard Sherman was released for the 49ers as a free agent.
-Earl Thoma was traded to the Cowboys and the team is was left with Kam Chancellor who announced his retirement in the meantime due neck injury.
+Earl Thoma was traded to the Cowboys and the team is was left with Kam Chancellor who announced his retirement.

 Their safety position is even more questionable, as their starters should be Bradley McDougald and Delano Hill.
 Both mediocre and not that trustable players.
-Few more players have left, leaving the team with Frank Clark as decent edge solution.
-Third-round rookie Rasheem Green will need to perform well from the first Weeks.
+Few more players have left, leaving the team with Frank Clark as the only decent edge solution.

 The defensive interior is in an even worse situation as top two defensive tackles now remain Jarran Reed and Tom Johnson.
-Linebacking corps could be one of the positive things in their squad, as Bobby Wagner remains rock solid and K.J.
-Wright does a decent job as well.
-However, apart from these two, there's nothing more to be positive about in their depth.
+There's nothing more to be positive about in their depth.

 New England Patriots